mikailceren/Sentiment-Analysis-Project/README.md

 **Project Requirements:** Java, Zemberek Library, The OpenNlp Library, Twitter API

 **Steps**
--->I will collect tweets from related hashtags and accounts using python tweepy library.
+-I will collect tweets from related hashtags and accounts using python tweepy library.
--->I will clean these tweets using perl.(@,#,digits v.s ...).
+-I will clean these tweets using perl.(@,#,digits v.s ...).
--->I will make sentence detection and tokenization using java zemberek library.
+-I will make sentence detection and tokenization using java zemberek library.
--->I will label each tweet as positive,negative or neutral.
+-I will label each tweet as positive,negative or neutral.
--->I will create training data for sentiment analysis.
+*I will create training data for sentiment analysis.